5 Things To Consider If Quarantine Made You Hate Your Spouse & Want To Divorce

 3. How has being stuck together created a lack of intimacy?

+After a period of time, however, the confinement has likely taken a toll.

-Annoying habits are magnified, the division of the domestic chores may now seem imbalanced, the differences in parenting styles are now highlighted and a point of contention while spending preferences and financial planning, or lack thereof, may have you pulling your hair out.
+Annoying habits are magnified, the division of the domestic chores may now seem imbalanced, the differences in parenting styles are now highlighted as a point of contention, while spending preferences and financial planning — or lack thereof — may have you pulling your hair out.

 4. How have you changed during quarantine?